 Students will be taught safety practices including fall protection, personal protective equipment, and ladder safety.
 First aid courses will provide students with the knowledge and skills necessary to respond to medical emergencies.
 Communication courses will focus on developing effective verbal and written communication skills.
 Carpentry trade practice courses will introduce students to the tools, materials, and methods used in the carpentry trade.

-The most most important aspect of the training is the on-the-job training or shop training.
+The most important aspect of the training is the on-the-job training or shop training.
 This is where you will gain a lot of hands-on skills necessary for the occupation.
-You will spend a lot of time in this part and just small period in the classroom training.
+You will spend a lot of time in this part and just a small period in the classroom training.

 As the construction industry continues to grow, the demand for qualified carpenters is expected to increase.
 A career as a carpenter offers stability, good pay, and the opportunity to work on a variety of projects.